openstack-infra/system-config/doc/source/running-your-own.rst

 * This will chug for a while.

 * Run the DNS update commands [nb: install your DNS API by hand at the moment]

+* ssh into the new node and update its ``/etc/default/puppet`` to autostart per the launch README.

 Stage 3 - gerrit
 ~~~~~~~~~~~~~~~~